gvwilson/thirdbit/src/fiction/in-heck/index.md

 "And I expect he'll still be with us tomorrow, but he's going to have to stay here for quite some time.
 And that burn on his shell…"
-She blew on her classes and seated them on her face once again.
+She blew on her glasses and then settled them on the curve of her snout.
 "Don't suppose you know if he has people somewhere we could write to?"

-Gumption reached for Maddy's hand, then stuffed his hand back into his pocket when she hugged herself.
+Gumption reached for Maddy's hand, then stuffed his own back into his pocket when she hugged herself instead of taking it.
-"Can we see him?"
+"Can we see him?" he asked.

 The doctor nodded.
 "He's been asking for you.
 Just a minute or two, mind—he needs to rest."

-Inside,
-the house smelled like flowers, with an undertone of the extra-strong vinegar that the doctor used as disinfectant.
+The house smelled like flowers, with an undertone of the extra-strong vinegar that the doctor used as disinfectant.
 Doc Whinny's husband nodded at the two teenagers,